sixfu/teamusa-hometown-engine/README.md

 The processed athlete data was then used to generate the csv files listed above for interactive analysis.

-## Getting Started - Reproducible Local Testing Instructions
+## Getting Started - Local Testing Instructions

 ### Prerequisites